 CHAIR’S CIRCLE – $250,000 +

-Since 1996, Big Brothers Big Sisters of Canada has been fortunate to have our National Convention hosted at BMO Financial Group’s fabulous Institute for Learning in Toronto.
-This exceptional training facility meets our needs each year, providing representatives of the Big Brother Big Sister network from across Canada with a place to gather, learn and share in a top-notch training and accommodation facility.
-In 2002, a tree was planted in the courtyard at the Institute for Learning as part of our National Convention’s Opening Ceremonies to thank BMO Financial Group for its support.
+BMO Financial Group’s Institute for Learning is an exceptional training facility that meets our needs each year, providing representatives of the Big Brothers Big Sisters network from across Canada with a place to gather, learn and share in a top-notch training and accommodation facility.

-To date, Manulife has donated over $2, 500,000 which has been used to create local recruitment campaigns across the country.
+Manulife has donated over $2,500,000 which has been used to create local volunteer recruitment campaigns across the country.
 This very successful program has resulted in our ability to recruit over 6,000 volunteer mentors that were matched directly with children and youth throughout Canada.

 Ontario Ministry of Education